 When people’s experience seems extreme, it may be difficult to find meaning in it even when people around the person do make an effort.
 One reason for that may be the shallowness of our culture, which has difficulty connecting to anything too far from the “norm.”

 Spiritual traditions, though, do contain clues about how to understand extreme experiences and extreme states of consciousness.

-That’s a subject Caroline Maze-Carlton will explore in a webinar “Messages, Meaning and Ancestral Maps: Spiritual Frameworks for Extreme States.”
-This will take place on Friday 10/11/19, noon EDT.
+That’s a subject Caroline Maze-Carlton explored in a webinar “Messages, Meaning and Ancestral Maps: Spiritual Frameworks for Extreme States.”
+A link to a recording of that talk is below.

 Assimilation, genocide, and systems of oppression such as anti-Semitism and Islamophobia have left many disconnected from ancestral traditions, spiritual tools and texts.
 When encountering extreme states of being such as Voices and Visions, the pharmaceutical model of chemical imbalance often steps into claim space in this cultural vacuum.
 However, for many, Western medicalized approaches are neither sufficient nor culturally competent.
 This Webinar will explore ways in which we can re-claim spiritual tools and wisdom traditions and be in open dialogue with our ancestors as we navigate extreme states of being.
 Caroline will draw on over a decade of direct experience supporting others with altered states of consciousness in diverse settings from peer respites to forensic psychiatric units, as well as her personal lived experience as both psychiatric patient and student of Abrahamic traditions and Buddhist sutras.

 About the presenter: